Iris dilator muscle: Etymology

 The English name dilator pupillae muscle as currently used in the list of English equivalents of the Terminologia Anatomica, the reference-work of the official anatomic nomenclature, can be considered as a corruption of the full Latin expression musculus dilatator pupillae.
 The full Latin expression exhibits three words that each can be traced back to Roman antiquity.
 The Classical Latin name musculus is actually a diminutive of the Classical Latin name mus, and can be translated as little mouse.
 In the medical writings of Aulus Cornelius Celsus we can also find this specific name to refer to a muscle instead of its literal meaning.
 Latin musculus can be explained by the fact that a muscle looks like a little mouse that moves under the skin.
 In the writings of Greek philosopher Aristotle the Ancient Greek word for mouse, i.e. μῦς is also used to refer to a muscle.

 Dilatator in the Latin expression musculus dilatator pupillae is derived from the classical Latin verb dilatare, to dilate, to spread out.
 Two possible explanations exist concerning the etymological derivation of this verb.
 The first explanation considers dilatare as frequentative of differere.
 The Latin verb differe can mean, to carry different ways, to spread abroad, to scatter, but also to delay.
 The other explanation considers dilatare as a compound from di- and latus, with the latter word meaning, broad or wide, hence the German name Erweiterer for Latin dilatator.

 The expression dilator pupillae muscle, as used in the list of English equivalents of the Terminologia Anatomica, is actually partly Latin, i.e. dilator pupillae, with pupillae (=of the pupil), a noun in the genitive case modifying dilator, a noun in the nominative case, and partly English, i.e. muscle.
-In previous editions (Nomina Anatomica) this muscle was officially called the musculus dilator pupillae, The Nomina Anatomica as authorized in 1895 in Basle and in 1935 in Jena used the full Latin expression.
+In previous editions (Nomina Anatomica) this muscle was officially called the musculus dilator pupillae, The Nomina Anatomica as authorized in 1895 in Basel and in 1935 in Jena used the full Latin expression.